mre-code/groovysql/README.md

 output formats.

-The `--jsonstyle` option, used with json mode, allows selecting between all keys and values being quoted (the default) or all keys and string values being quoted (with numeric values unquoted) as JSON allows both approaches.
+The `--jsonstyle` option, used with json mode, allows selecting between all keys and values being quoted (the default) or all keys and string values being quoted (with numeric and null values unquoted) as JSON allows both approaches.

 GroovySQL supports various JSON styles - "quoted", "standard", and "spread".
-The default is _quoted_ and results in all values being quoted while _standard_ does not quote integer and floating point numeric values.
+The default is _quoted_ and results in all values being quoted while _standard_ does not quote integer and floating point numeric values or nulls.
 The _spread_ style is a variant of standard that uses the Groovy spread operator to produce the same output as _standard_.
 JSON keys are always quoted in compliance with JSON standards.

 GroovySQL is designed for use in production batch operations and is careful to avoid overwriting any existing files and will abort in the event of a conflict unless the _append_ option is in effect in which case it will append the output to